Hydrogen production in South Africa – the fuel of a green future?

 READ MORE: EVs, hybrids, and the phasing out of diesel: a collapsing timeline

-According to the International Renewable Energy Agency (IRENA), this transition will transform the global energy sector from fossil fuels to zero-carbon energy by the second half of this century and hydrogen will play a central role within the world's new energy mix.
+According to the International Renewable Energy Agency (IRENA), this transition will transform the global energy sector from fossil fuels to zero-carbon energy by the second half of this century and green hydrogen will play a central role within the world's new energy mix.

 Mathonsi explains that the world has experienced a new wave of interest in the hydrogen economy as its potential applications continued to grow.
 “Hydrogen is an extremely abundant element, and we can produce it with a marginal carbon footprint, if harnessed properly.”